WebOfTrustInfo/rwot5-boston/draft-documents/smarm.md

 new problem domains.
-(We will need to specify exactly what the primitives of the language are, as well as their associated costs... and perhaps that's where "Smarm" is a good name for this dialect of a dialect of a Lisp dialect.)
+(We will need to specify exactly what the primitives of the language are, as well as their associated costs... and perhaps that's where "Smarm" is a good name for this dialect of a dialect of Lisp.)

 What follows is a listing of requirements and notes to make this language possible.